rw2409/system_design/README.md

 * [Yammer Engineering](http://eng.yammer.com/blog/)
 * [Yelp Engineering Blog](http://engineeringblog.yelp.com/)

-## <a name='tldr'>Low on time ?</a>

-**I would HIGHLY recommend you dont take a shortcut unless you have a week or so for an interview.
-System design is best learnt by practicing, shortcuts might help you in the short term, but would recommend coming back to this link for an indepth understanding after the interview**

-* a)Go through cs76 and udacity's links given above for scaling systems.
+* Go through cs76 and udacity's links given above for scaling systems.
-* b)Go through the engineering blog of the company you are interviewing in (or if its a startup go through the link of the company closest to yours)
-* c)See this talk: http://www.hiredintech.com/system-design/the-system-design-process/ and develop a process for how to answer such questions .
+* See this talk: http://www.hiredintech.com/system-design/the-system-design-process/ and develop a process for how to answer such questions .
-* d) remember these terms, just roll over them in your interview in your mind, and if relevant mention it in the interview
- 1. processing and servers
- 2. storage
- 3. caching
- 4. concurrency and communication
- 5. security
- 6. load balancing and proxy
- 7. CDN
- 8. Monetization

-Best of luck :+1:, feel free to send pull requests to add more content to this git!
-Will be updating it from time to time.
+* I found [hiredintech](http://www.hiredintech.com/system-design) videos an excellent place to start with.
+The way how to approach a design question as given in the link is really useful.
+It goes into how we start with clearing the use-cases of the system, then thinking in abstract manner of the various component and the interactions.
+Think about the bottlenecks of the system and what is more critical for your system (eg latency vs reliability vs uptime etc) Address those giving the tradeoff of your appraoch.